 Mobile-First

-Increase Website Traffic By Guest Blogging In 2023
+You may also like: Increase Website Traffic By Guest Blogging In 2023

 Machine Learning and Intelligent Search

-• Voice searches are increasing.
+- Voice searches are on the rise.

-• Visual search has gotten insanely good
+- Visual search has become ridiculously good

 Google’s Core Updates

-On-Page SEO Tips for Small and Medium Businesses
+You may also like: On-Page SEO Tips for Small and Medium Businesses

-In March 2018, Google confirmed the rollout of a broad core algorithm update that aimed to benefit pages that were previously under-rewarded.
-Another broad core update followed in the subsequent months, targeting content relevance.
-In August, there was another broad core update, often mistakenly referred to as the “Medic” update, which primarily addressed low-quality content on websites.
+In March 2018, Google confirmed a broad core algorithm update was rolled out to benefit pages that were previously under-rewarded.
+Several months later, another broad core update targeted content relevance.

 It’s important to note that analyzing your website as a whole, rather than specific pages, is crucial when evaluating the impact of broad core updates.
 In the most recent update in May 2020, Google targeted thin content landing pages and gave a boost to local search results.